 While they all have their pros and cons, we’ll be focusing on copper in this guide, since it’s one of the most popular farmhouse sink materials.

-Not only does copper weigh less than some other farmhouse sink materials, it’s also easy to work with when it comes to customizing the layout of your sink and the surrounding countertop.
+Not only does copper weigh less than some other farmhouse sink materials, but it’s also easy to work with when it comes to customizing the layout of your sink and the surrounding countertop.

 What type of arrangement do you want your farmhouse sink to have?
 Most farmhouse sinks come with either one or two basins, but depending on how much room you have, you can also choose a sink with a drainboard.
 This gives you more room to set dishes or even to prepare food.

-The faucet is usually mounted into the counter, rather than set into the sink itself, so you have some options in choosing a faucet that you like.
+The faucet is usually mounted on the counter, rather than set into the sink itself, so you have some options in choosing a faucet that you like.
 A faucet with a detachable head and a pull-down sprayer is a great option because you can use it to rinse out all four corners of the sink.
 You can also install a garbage disposal for a fully-equipped workspace.

 Just because farmhouse sinks have traditional origins doesn’t mean they aren’t thoroughly modern components of the kitchen.
 Your copper farmhouse sink can serve as the centerpiece of a rustic, country-style kitchen, or a sleek gourmet kitchen with industrial chic decor.